integeruser/jgltut/README.md

 Each tutorial has its own `main` method that can be used to run it.
 Alternatively, you can execute the `main` method of `TutorialChooser.java` and then click on the name of the tutorial you want to run.
 At first, the code may be difficult to read, but with a bit of practice you will realize that the code layout is organized to find the various sections quickly.
 I suggest you to start reading each class with all methods and inner classes folded.

-If your graphics card does not meet the minimum requirements to run the tutorials, the program will print to console the message `You must have at least OpenGL 3.3 to run this tutorial.`, and then will likely crash raising an exception.
-The requirements are checked in `LWJGLWindow.java` using `GLContext.getCapabilities().OpenGL33`.
+If your graphics card does not meet the minimum requirements,running a tutorial will print to the console the message `You must have at least OpenGL 3.3 to run this tutorial.`, and the program will likely crash raising an exception.
+These requirements are checked in `LWJGLWindow.java` when the `Display` is created, using `GLContext.getCapabilities().OpenGL33`.

 I can't dedicate much time to this project anymore, but in the future I will probably: